 Q: How does the green light relate to the American Dream?

 A: The green light is often interpreted as a symbol of the American Dream, representing the pursuit of wealth, success, and social mobility.
-However, the novel critiques the American Dream, suggesting that it is often corrupted by materialism and the pursuit of unattainable goals.
+That said, the novel critiques the American Dream, suggesting that it is often corrupted by materialism and the pursuit of unattainable goals.

 Q: Is the green light still relevant today?